 There are some other interesting things to do in Stykkishólmur.
 The church is a must see as its architecture is very unique.
 If you like art, there is an interesting installation in Stykkishólmur by the American artist Roni Horn.
 The installation is called Library of Water and it is a collection of glass pillars containing Icelandic water from various sources.

 Grundarfjörður is a great destination for whale watching, and nowhere in Iceland are chances higher that you might spot orcas or porpoises.
-If you want to book in advance, check this tour out.

 Pro tip: Before you leave the town of Stykkishólmur, to go to the camping site at Grundarfjörður you should go to the supermarket in Stykkishólmur.
 The only Bónus store in Snæfellsnes peninsula is in Stykkishólmur so it might be a good idea to stock up on food and other necessities while you are there.